Keeping an Eye on your IaC

 This article outlines the solution.

 It all starts with the AWS Config with the recording on.
 Check the AWS Console Config Settings section.
-We will monitor changes to Configuration Item, or CI for short.
+We will monitor changes to Configuration Item (CI).
 CIs support a wide range of AWS objects.

-An SQS queue with DLQ ensures retries and ultimately scalability.
+An SQS queue with DLQ and a 10min delay ensures retries and ultimately scalability.

 A lambda is attached to the SQS queue and does the bulk of the work: